3D modeling: History

 3D selfie models are generated from 2D pictures taken at the Fantasitron 3D photo booth at Madurodam.

 3D models are now widely used anywhere in 3D graphics and CAD but their history predates the widespread use of 3D graphics on personal computers.

 In the past, many computer games used pre-rendered images of 3D models as sprites before computers could render them in real-time.
-The designer can then see the model in various directions and views, this can help the designer see if the object is created as intended to compared to their original vision.
+The designer can then see the model in various directions and views.
+This can help the designer see if the object is created as intended to compared to their original vision.
 Seeing the design this way can help the designer or company figure out changes or improvements needed to the product.
+Simple wireframes were the first versions of early 3D models, which were mainly used to view construction plans and mechanical parts.
+Better graphics hardware and software allowed for the creation of solid and surface models in the 1970s and 1980s, giving designers a more realistic and clear representation of physical objects.
+By the 1990s, parametric modeling became popular, letting designers change a model by changing its basic parameters instead of redrawing it from scratch.
+Thanks to virtual reality, artificial intelligence and generative design tools, 3D modeling today goes past engineering and is influencing fields like animation, gaming, product design and cinema.

 Representation

 A modern render of the iconic Utah teapot model developed by Martin Newell (1975).
 The Utah teapot is one of the most common models used in 3D graphics education.

 Almost all 3D models can be divided into two categories: